dannylambord/holPlan/readMe.txt

 (the username should be 'sa' and the password will either be empty '' or 'sa')

 2.2.
 Create a war file for the project
+Within the javascript files any link to any pages will have to be changed from 25.246.36.67 to localhost in order to allow it to run locally

 Using maven, run mvn install on the project and take the created .war file and place it in the deployments of your wildfly server.

 (DONT RUN WILDFLY JUST YET!)